Information and downloads for the media & book clubs

 Q: How did a young American from Milwaukee become involved in the German resistance?

-RD: Mildred was the daughter of a suffragette.
+RD: Mildred was the daughter of a suffragist.
 She was deeply inspired by the Progressive movement in Wisconsin, which was the first state to ratify the Nineteenth Amendment in 1919 and grant women the right to vote.
 Mildred went to college at the University of Wisconsin, which accepted both women and men, and in 1926 she received a master’s degree.
 The same year she married Arvid Harnack, a German graduate student who shared her passion for women’s rights.
 In 1929, at the age of twenty-six, she moved to Germany to pursue a PhD and witnessed the meteoric rise in Hitler’s popularity.
 She began holding secret meetings to discuss how best to oppose Hitler.
 She helped Jews escape, plotted acts of sabotage, and collaborated in writing leaflets that denounced Nazi atrocities and called for revolution.
 During the Second World War she engaged in espionage, couriering top-secret intelligence to the Allies.

 Q: Can you describe the people in her underground resistance group?